christianariola/geo-ip-lookup/README.md

 # Geolocation IP Lookup
 ## Description
-Homework Exercise for MaxMind.
 It's a web form that allows a user to enter one or more IP addresses and on submission, it will look up these IP addresses in the GeoLite2 City database and display the following data:
 - Country Code
 - Postal Code
 - City Name